-Before graduating, students who have not had at least one year of experience in government and/or criminal justice administration must complete a public service internship and submit a professional portfolio on the experience.
+Before graduating, students who have not had at least one year of experience in government and/or criminal justice administration must complete a public service internship and submit a written paper on the experience within the professional portfolio.
 The internship must be paid, full-time equivalent work, and one semester long.
 Goals and objectives for the internship and research will be determined jointly by the student and supervising faculty or the MPA Director.